We're in This Together (album)

-We're in This Together is the 1990 studio album by American hip hop duo Low Profile.
-It was released in 1990 through Priority Records, and it was produced entirely by DJ Aladdin.
+We're in This Together is the lone studio album by American hip hop duo Low Profile.
+It was released in 1989 through Priority Records, and it was produced entirely by DJ Aladdin.
 The album peaked at number 66 on the US Billboard Top R&B/Hip-Hop Albums.

 Production

 We're in This Together was recorded and mixed at Milagre Sound Recorders in Glendale, California.

 Release

-We're in This Together was released on January 25, 1990.
+We're in This Together was released in 1989 for vinyl, cassette and longbox CD, and then later reissued for standard CD on 25 January 1990.